Tom Denning, Baron Denning: The Profumo affair

 He also said that the situation had been looked at in the wrong way by police, members of parliament and the security services; rather than asking if Profumo had committed adultery they should have asked if his conduct had led ordinary people to believe he committed adultery.
 His analogy was with divorce law; a man does not need to have committed adultery for his wife to have grounds to divorce him, but rather she simply has to believe that he has committed adultery.
 This is because such a belief would destroy the trust and confidence within the relationship.
 This brought criticism from several government ministers including Sir John Hobson, the Attorney-General for England and Wales, saying that it would mean condemning a man on the basis of suspicion rather than evidence.

 Denning's final report was 70,000 words long and was completed in the summer of 1963.
 He signed it on 16 September and it was published ten days later.
 It was a best-seller; 105,000 copies were sold, 4,000 in the first hour, with people queuing outside Her Majesty's Stationery Office to buy copies.
 The full report was published in The Daily Telegraph as a supplement and was described as "the raciest and most readable Blue Book ever published".

 The report was criticised as a "whitewash", a claim Denning rejected; he said that "while the public interest demands that the facts should be ascertained as completely as possible there is a higher interest to be considered, namely the interest of justice to the individual which overrides all others".

+Children's rights

+In 1969, Denning heard the case of Hewer v Bryant which related to the rights of those under 18 to act on their own behalf.
+In this case, Denning rejected the concept of absolute parental control over someone under 18, and established it as a 'dwindling right'.

+This judgment was subsequently cited in the landmark case of Gillick v West Norfolk and Wisbech Area Health Authority which remains the definitive case on children's rights, with leading judge for that case, Lord Fraser saying that he agreed "with every word" of Denning's ruling.

+Admiralty court

+Denning sat as an Admiralty court judge.
+In fact he was one of the leading justiciars in Admiralty court of the late 20th century.
+For example, he decided the Hansa Nord case Cehave v Bremer in 1976; this case demonstrated the continued pre-eminence of London as the legal centre of the high seas even although the sun was setting on the British Empire.